GeoscienceAustralia/anuga_core/docs/source/installation.rst

 Installing GDAL on Ubuntu using apt and pip
 -------------------------------------------

-ANUGA can be installed using `pip`, but a complication arise when installing the `gdal` package.
+ANUGA can be installed using the python provided by the Ubuntu system and using `pip`.

 First set up a python virtual environment and activate  via:

 .. code-block:: bash

     python3 -m venv anuga_env
-    course anuga_env/bin/activate
+    source anuga_env/bin/activate

-Now we first need to install the `gdal` python package.
+A complication arises when installing  the `gdal` package.
 First install the gdal library, via:

 .. code-block:: bash